DarkDarkerox/DarkDarkerox/README.md

 <h3> 👨🏻•💻 About Me </h3>

-I'm a final year B.S in Physics & Mathematics student from <a href="https://www.esfm.ipn.mx/"> ESFM </a> at Mexico.
+B.S in Physics & Mathematics student from <a href="https://www.esfm.ipn.mx/"> ESFM </a> at Mexico.

 - 🤔 &nbsp; Exploring new technologies.